Ko fight: During the fight

 There may be exceptions to the above advice.
 Whether to play a ko threat, and if so, which one, can be very subtle questions.

 Complex situations involving ko

 One curiosity is the existence of multiple kos on the same board at the same time.
 A double ko is a situation when two kos are potentially being fought, simultaneously and affecting the same local position.
 Such positions are uncommon, but do sometimes arise in actual play, affecting life and death or connection issues.
-Two kos cannot actually form a large loop.
+No number of kos can form a loop, as any repeat of the same game state is prohibited.